Sanditon

-Sanditon (1817) is an unfinished novel by the English writer Jane Austen.
-In January 1817, Austen began work on a new novel she called The Brothers, later titled Sanditon, and completed eleven chapters before stopping work in mid-March 1817, probably because of illness.
+Sanditon is an 1817 unfinished novel by the English writer Jane Austen.
+In January 1817, Austen began work on a new novel she called The Brothers, later titled Sanditon, and completed twelve chapters before stopping work in mid-March 1817, probably because of illness.
 R.W.
-Chapman first published a full transcription of the novel in 1925 under the name Fragment of a Novel.
+Chapman first published a transcription of the original manuscript in 1925 under the name Fragment of a Novel Written by Jane Austen, January–March 1817.

-Plot
+Synopsis

 The novel centres on Charlotte Heywood, the eldest of the daughters still at home in the large family of a country gentleman from Willingden, Sussex.
 The narrative opens when the carriage of Mr and Mrs Parker of Sanditon topples over on a hill near the Heywood home.
 Because Mr Parker is injured in the crash, and the carriage needs repairs, the Parkers stay with the Heywood family for a fortnight.
 During this time, Mr Parker talks fondly of Sanditon, a town which until a few years before had been a small, unpretentious fishing village.
 With his business partner, Lady Denham, Mr Parker hopes to make Sanditon into a fashionable seaside resort.
 Mr Parker's enormous enthusiasm for his plans to improve and modernise Sanditon has resulted in the installation of bathing machines and the construction of a new home for himself and his family near the seashore.
 Upon repair of the carriage and improvement to Mr Parker's foot, the Parkers return to Sanditon, bringing Charlotte with them as their summer guest.

 Upon arrival in Sanditon, Charlotte meets the inhabitants of the town.
 Prominent among them is Lady Denham, a twice-widowed woman who received a fortune from her first husband and a title from her second.
-Living with Lady Denham is her niece Clara Brereton, a sweet and beautiful, yet impoverished young lady.
+Living with Lady Denham is her niece Clara Brereton, a sweet and beautiful yet impoverished young lady.
 Also living in Sanditon are Sir Edward Denham and his sister Esther, nephew and niece to Lady Denham by her second husband.
 The siblings are poor and are thought to be seeking Lady Denham's fortune; Sir Edward is described as a silly and very florid man, though handsome.